 Students enter the pathway either as incoming freshmen or at any point in their undergraduate degree.
 Each successful candidate electing the 4 + 1 option will be required to submit a statement indicating the candidate’s intent to remain at Buffalo State for both undergraduate and graduate studies as part of the initial application packet.

-Qualified students interested in applying should meet with the designated TESOL advisor to discuss the application process and then complete an application packet which includes:
+Qualified students interested in applying should meet with the designated TESOL adviser to discuss the application process and then complete an application packet.

-Please download and complete the program application.
-Contact the Elementary Education & Reading Department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway advisor.
+Contact the Elementary Education, Literacy, and Educational Leadership department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway advisor.

 Back to Top